SoftUni-Internal/interactive-content/EN/04-Data-Types/02-Real-Life-Example.md

 [slide]
 # Real-Life Example: Kitchen jars
-You can imagine that **variables** are like your kitchen jars where you can store `salt`, `sugar`, `coffee`.
+You can imagine that **variables** are like your kitchen jars where you can store `salt`, `sugar`, `coffee`, `tea`.

 Any time you can open the sugar jar and take as much as you want, until there are no more sugar left in the jar.
 [image assetsSrc="Install-IntelliJ-IDEA.png" /]

 In programming is almost the same, each **variable** stores a certain value of a particular type.